hdknr/hdknr.github.com/docs/identity/sources/backplane.txt

     setup_bp();
     </script>

-This script requests a channel on the server and initializes the Backplane object and associated cookies.
+This script requests a :term:`channel` on the server and initializes the Backplane object and associated cookies.
 The process is asynchronous and does not affect web page load times.

 Configure Backplane Channel for Engage or Capture
 -------------------------------------------------------

-In order for the Capture or Engage widget to publish messages, it retrieves a Backplane channel from the Backplane Server.
+In order for the :term:`Capture` or :term:`Engage` :term:`widget` to publish messages, it retrieves a Backplane :term:`channel` from the :term:`Backplane Server`.

-Because Backplane 2.0 is OAuth2 compliant, access to the Backplane Server should be through an OAuth2 access token.
+Because Backplane 2.0 is OAuth2 compliant,
+access to the :term:`Backplane Server` should be through an OAuth2 access token.
 (You can still use the “manual” access of Backplane 1.2 if your widget is not OAuth2 compliant.)

-This access token is issued by the Backplane Server and is essentially a “valet key” that allows the user to access resources “owned” by a particular bus owner (in this case, your Janrain application).
+This access token is issued by the :term:`Backplane Server` and is essentially a **“valet key”** that allows the user to access resources “owned” by a particular :term:`bus owner` (in this case, your Janrain application).

-To initialize the Engage widget, add the following code to the <body> of the web page:
+To initialize the :term:`Engage` :term:`widget`,
+add the following code to the <body> of the web page:

 .. code-block:: javascript